Australian Health Practitioner Regulation Agency: Protected titles

 Under the National Law, it is unlawful for a person not registered by Ahpra for that profession to hold themselves out to be a registered health practitioner or use a "protected title".
 Protected titles largely reflect the profession name, such as claiming to be a medical practitioner or a registered nurse, and recognised specialities within that profession such as being neurosurgeon.
 Only Ahpra-registered health workers may call themselves a "health practitioner".
 For a person to be able to lawfully describe themselves using a protected title, they must be registered by Ahpra for that speciality and must comply with the profession's standards for practice and code of conduct.

-As of June 2022, although there exists guidelines under the AHPRA for "medical practitioners who perform cosmetic medical and surgical procedures", the term "surgeon" and related terms like "cosmetic surgeon" are not "protected titles".
+Although there exist guidelines under the Ahpra for "medical practitioners who perform cosmetic medical and surgical procedures", "cosmetic surgeon" is not on the list of "protected titles".
 This meant that registered medical practitioners in Australia could these titles even when having different training and qualifications.
-A public consultation about this began on 1 December 2021 via Engage Victoria, an online platform run by the Victoria government department of health, which closed feedback submissions on 1 April 2022.
+A public consultation about this began on 1 December 2021 via Engage Victoria, an online platform run by the Victorian Department of Health, which closed feedback submissions on 1 April 2022.
+This resulted in the title 'surgeon' becoming a "protected title" under Australian Law.

 As of June 2022, the following professions are not regulated by Ahpra or a National Board, and do not have a protected title: